ScriptBasic/WinPBX/docs/Oxygen/Procedures.md

 # <a name="ellipsis"></a>... (ellipsis)

 Used in procedure declarations and definitions to indicate a variable argument list.
-The first parameter in the variadic procedure must be the number of arguments pushed on the stack.
-The passed arguments must be of the same type.
+The first parameter in the variadic procedure can be the number of arguments pushed on the stack if a format string.

+If the first argument is an integer value with the number of parameters pushed in the stack, the passed arguments must be of the same type.

 ```
 function cubes(int n, ...)